Voter Photo ID

 For Citizens Without Government-Issued Photo IDs

 - If you are a registered voter and do not have a government-issued photo ID, the Department of Safety and Homeland Security will provide you with a photo ID at no charge.
 Citizens may obtain these IDs at 48 of the Driver Service Centers across the state.
-(The only center where IDs are not available is the Driver License Reinstatement Center on Murfreesboro Road in Davidson County.)
+Photo IDs are not available at the Murfreesboro Road Reinstatement Center; Hickory Ridge Reinstatement Center in Shelby County; and the West Knoxville Reinstatement Center in Knox County.

 - Under the new voter ID law, in order to get a photo ID for voting purposes, voters must show the following documentation to a Driver Service Center examiner: